YilinZhang00/Digital-Twin-for-AD/README.md

 pip install numpy pandas scikit-learn matplotlib seaborn torch
 ```

-Additional packages may be required depending on the feature selection and visualisation steps.
+Additional packages may be required depending on the feature selection and visualisation steps, see requirements.

 ### 3. Prepare the data